kckecheng/cheatsheets/git.rst

 - git remote update origin --prune ---> update the local list of remote branches
 - git branch -a[v]
+- git branch -a --sort=-committerdate ---> list all branches which have recent updates
 - git branch <name>    ---> Create a branch
 - git branch -d <name> ---> Delete a branch
 - git branch -m <nmae> ---> Rename a branch